-Sixthly.-Further, the Normal School has or ought to have for its task-so far as the individual teacher is concerned, its supreme task-the development in the future teacher of force -moral force.
-Its ultimate aim should be to make educators, not teachers simply.
+Sixthly.-Firther, the Normal School has, or ought to have for its task-so far as the individual teacher is concerned, its supreme task-the development in the future teacher of force-moral force.
+Its ultimate aim should be to make educators, not teachers, simply.
 And, finally, the Normal School should furnish social training to the teacher, who shall, in the full sense, be qualified to make the common school what it is intended to be, a preparation for citizenship; and here rests the chief value of the Normal School to the State; and here rests the supreme value of the common school to the State as well.
-Briefly, then, to sum up the functions of the Normal School, it has for its purpose-first, to give the pupil an acquaintance with the subjects taught in the common schools; second, a knowledge of other branches fitting him for a higher and more responsible place in his profession; third, the design is to make him scientifically familiar with the person he is to teach-that is, to familiarize him with Psychological and Ethical laws; fourth, he is shown how to apply the principles thence derived to the art of teaching; fifth, school management, government and discipline, are made a special object of attention; sixth, l in t of eds, ome sely ence ese tion ind hen ters ong his self lave orce ors, ould full inests vell.
+Briefly, then, to sum up the functions of the Normal School, it has for its purpose-first, to give the pupil an acquaintance with the subjects taught in the common schools; second, a knowledge of other branches fitting him for a higher and more responsible place in his profession; third, the design is to make him scientifically familiar with the person he is to teach-that is, to familiarize him with Psychological and Ethical laws; fourth, he is shown how to apply the principles thence derived to the art of teaching; fifth, school management, government and discipline, are made a special object of attention; sixth, practical teaching is held obligatory, since the pupil-teacher must impart to others, either in the model school or to his fellows, the lessons he himself has been taught; seventh, the end aimed at is the evolution of character-moral character-and hence, to form the educator rather than the teacher; eighth, to educate the coming teacher in the spirit of American life, to give him a knowledge of, to imbue him with a love for, his country, its history, its traditions, its institutions, that he may the better be able to fashion the youths committed to his care for wise, honest and intelligent citizenship.